Rackham Graduate Student Emergency Funds

 - Expenses related to the death of an immediate family member

-* The immediate family consists of an student’s spouse or other qualified adult; the son, daughter, parent, grandparent, grandchild, brother, sister (or the spouse of any of them), of either the student, the student’s spouse, the other qualified adult or any other related person living in the student’s household.
+An “immediate family member” is defined as a student’s spouse or other qualified adult (who shares a primary residence with you and has done so for the previous six continuous months, other than as your employee or tenant) or the son, daughter, parent, grandparent, grandchild, brother, sister (or the spouse of any of them), of either the student, the student’s spouse, the other qualified adult, or any other related person living in the student’s household.
+We acknowledge that students have family relationships that extend beyond their household.
+As our focus is on assisting the greatest number of Rackham graduate students—with limited funds at our disposal—requests must adhere to this guideline.

-Students who are experiencing financial difficulties that exceed the scope of this fund may contact Darlene Ray-Johnson by email, or by phone, 734-764-4400.
+Students who are experiencing financial difficulties that exceed the scope of this fund are encouraged to contact Graduate Student and Consultation Services by email or by phone at 734.647.9781.

 Applications from students are reviewed on a rolling basis once the application is complete.